nicorivas/demdf/README.md

 Discrete element method simulations data format specification.

-The DEMDF project aims to stablish an standard for configuration files for particle simulations.
+The DEMDF project aims to stablish an standard of configuration files for particle simulations.
-The goal of the DEMDF project is to decouple the data handling/simulation specification from the integration, specific to the many DEM implementations now available.
+The goal of the DEMDF project is to decouple the data handling/simulation specification from the numerical methods of integration specific to the many DEM implementations now available.
+This would dramatically increase the felixibility of DEM simulations, and allow for easy validation of numerical codes by making the comparisson between them direct.
-Furthermore, the standarization of the configuration files could make it easier to share data analysis routines.
+Furthermore, the standarization of the configuration files would facilitate the writing of data analysis routines that could be used without effort indepeendent of the integration code used.